earlynovels/end-dataset/README.md

 - Place of publication
-260 $a city of publication as it appears in the text [if multiple volumes, use volume 1][additional places of publication may exists if multiple volumes]
+260 $a city of publication as it appears in the text [if multiple volumes, we use volume 1][additional places of publication may exists if multiple volumes]

 - Publisher name transcription from title page
 260 $b transcription of publisher names and qualifying terms

 - Date of publication on title page
-260 $c date of publication as appears; in roman numerals if applicable [grab FIRST subfield c] [if multiple volumes, use volume 1][additional places of publication may exists if multiple volumes]
+260 $c date of publication as appears; in roman numerals if applicable [grab FIRST subfield c] [if multiple volumes, we use volume 1][additional places of publication may exists if multiple volumes]

 - cataloger notes on publication and distribution
 260 $x notes
-[if multiple volumes, use volume 1]
+[if multiple volumes, we use volume 1]

 Format
 - 300$x [Controlled terms]

 Number of volumes:
 $a
-[If there is a "v" in 200$a field, grab integer before it.
+[If there is a "v" in 200$a field, we grab the integer before it.
 If no "v," work is 1 vol.]

 Illustrations:
 $b illustrations [“Ill.”, “Ill. (frontispiece),” “Col. Ill.”, “Port.”, “Map”]